 People who have taken this drug say that they get the feeling of being “high”, which means that they can feel light, relaxed, spaced out, and euphoric.
 This is caused by the THC compound that floods the brain cells with dopamine to produce these responses, resulting in the “high” feeling.

 Marijuana can be taken in a variety of ways to elicit these effects, with many opting for vaping or smoking which can get the drug into the bloodstream quicker causing the high effect to happen almost instantly for the user.
-However, if they decide to drink or eat marijuana, it will take longer to take effect but it will stay in their system for hours which means they feel it for longer.
+However, if they decide to ingest marijuana via edibles, like the ones you can find at westcoast cannabis, it will take longer to take effect but it will stay in their system for hours which means they feel it for longer.

 Despite the fact that marijuana is seen as giving off this calming and happy vibe, it can affect some people’s mental health in a negative way, for instance, when taking it they may experience high anxiety, feel a sense of panic, or go through paranoia.
 It has also been noted that it could raise the chances of getting something like clinical depression or make any mental illness they already have worse.